raymondzzd/the-score-interview/README.md

     ```bash
     npm run loadData
     ```
-8. Start local angular server and start using the webapp at http://localhost:4200/
+8. Start local angular server and start using the webapp in your browser at http://localhost:4200/
     ```bash
     npm run start
     ```

 Known limitations
 1. An API server is always required for access control and to protect the database/backend.
 However due to time limitation and no data transformation or calculation required, it was not implemented for this interview.
 2. Filter by name is case sensitive.
 Ideally it should not be.
-A solution is to load name in all lower cases (maybe even alternative spell) in a separate attribute as all lower case and use for searching purposes.
+A solution is to store name in all lower cases (maybe even alternative spell) in a separate attribute and use for searching purpose.
+3. Lazy loading is not implemented.
+May affect old devices, browsers, and/or slow network.
+One way to implement this is utilize DynamoDB's 1MB payload limit.
+Extra DynamoDB request can be made when needed.
+(Download feature would still require query all)
-3. During data loading, UUID collision is not handled.
-It did not happen during 20k load test.
+4. During data loading, UUID collision is not handled.
+It did not happen during my 20k load test.
 But it should be handled by retry for production work.

-Tested with 10106 (10k+) records, by loading the provided data 31 times over. in Chrome and Edge.
-Data payload is 4MB.
+Tested with 10106 (10k+) records, by loading the provided data 31 times over.
+Data payloads are 4MB.

+Tested with 19886 (~20k) records, by loading the provided data 61 times over.
+Data payloads are 8MB.

+In Chrome, Edge, Firefox and Safari.
 UI is very responsive.

-Tested with 19886 (20k) records, by loading the provided data 61 times over. in Chrome and Edge.
-Data payload is 8MB.
-UI is very responsive.
+All features work as intended.

 As a result, the author has determined that lazy loading is not required here for modern browser/network to support 10k records.
 While the database design can easily support over 1 million lines.